-Our August 2014 cover bike is owned by Mark Kozack from Kansas City, Missouri, and this month's cover model is Amber from Raytown, Missouri.
-Scroll down for cover articles and more details on the bike and Amber.
+Our October 2014 cover bike is is a 2001 Harley-Davidson Softail Standard, which is owned by Mitch Caponetto from Oak Grove, Missouri.
+This month's cover model is Danielle from Lee's Summit, Missouri.
+Scroll down for cover page articles and more details on our cover bike and model.